priyanka27m/Statistical-Data-Analysis/README.md

 # SDA Project - Understanding Household Finances

 ## About
-This project explores household financial data to uncover patterns in income, spending, and assets using data analysis and machine learning.
+This project explores household financial data to uncover patterns in income, spending, and assets using data analysis.

 ## Data Source
 We use data from the European Household Finance and Consumption Survey (Banca d'Italia).